Pedro Mejías: Career

-In March 2020, he won the silver medal in the 57 kg event at the 2020 Pan American Wrestling Championships held in Ottawa, Canada.
+In March 2020, Mejías won the silver medal in the 57 kg event at the 2020 Pan American Wrestling Championships held in Ottawa, Canada.
 He also competed in the 2020 Pan American Wrestling Olympic Qualification Tournament, also held in Ottawa, Canada, without qualifying for the 2020 Summer Olympics in Tokyo, Japan.
 He also failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.

-He won the silver medal in his event at the 2022 South American Games held in Asunción, Paraguay.
+Mejías won the silver medal in his event at the 2022 South American Games held in Asunción, Paraguay.
+He won the silver medal in his event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.
+Mejías competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.